openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/create-vm.md

 ![No namespace](img/Step-1-basic-namespace.png)

-If the user initializes this wizard while viewing “All Projects” without a specific Namespace selected, a new required Namespace field should appear above the template dropdown.
+If the user initializes this wizard while viewing “All Projects” without a specific namespace selected, a new required Namespace field should appear above the template dropdown.

 ### No Template State